kemra102/puppet-cloudwatchlogs/README.md

 Optional.
 This is a regex string that identifies the start of a log line.
 See [the official docs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/AgentReference.html) for further info.

+#### `file_fingerprint_lines`

+Default: `1`

+Optional.
+Specifies the range of lines for identifying a file.
+The valid values are one number or two dash delimited numbers, such as '1', '2-5'.
+The default value is '1' so the first line is used to calculate fingerprint.
+Fingerprint lines are not sent to CloudWatch Logs unless all the specified lines are available.

 ## Http Proxy Usage

 If you have a http_proxy or https_proxy then run the following puppet code after calling cloudwatchlogs to modify the launcher script as a workaround bcause awslogs python code currently doesn't have http_proxy support: